timpeer/MMM-Liiga/README.md

 This is fork from https://github.com/fewieden/MMM-NHL module

-Big hand to these guys, fewieden and rest of MMM-NHL module contrubutors https://github.com/fewieden/MMM-NHL/graphs/contributors
+Big hand to these guys, fewieden and rest of the MMM-NHL module contrubutors https://github.com/fewieden/MMM-NHL/graphs/contributors

 Still on beta, playoffs might not work etc..